krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 AWS web application firewall - WAF
 - This service lets you create rules to filter web traffic based on conditions such as IP addresses, http headers and body or custom URIs.
 - It makes it easy to create rules that block common web exploits like sequel injection and cross site scripting.
+-  Web Application Firewall allows you to enforce country-specific rules.
+You can block or allow traffic from specific countries.
 - Concepts:
   - __web ACLS__, are used to protect a set of resources
   - __rules__: that define the inspection criteria and actions to take if a web request meets your defined criteria